ClementNerma/Rave/docs/master.md

 A lot simplier and easier to read, right?

 An asynchronous function implicitly returns a promise.
-Its return type is shortened: instead of returning a `Promise<X, Y>`, it indicates returning a `(X, Y)`, and is automatically replaced by the builder.
-So, our function will, in reality, return a `Promise<string, Error>`.
+Because this isn't explicit, the function's return type is not stated as a promise, but as a `Result<T, X>` value, which will be translated at build time.

 Then, we don't have to instanciate the `Promise<X, Y>` class: the function's body is implicitly wrapped inside a promise's function.
 We also have access to two new keywords: `resolve`, which calls the resolution callback, and `reject`, which calls the rejection callback.